Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.12/README.md

 #### Functional requirements

-*Admins can create a staff profile by inputting details such as first name, last name, contact information(email and phone number),specialization and availability slots.
+*Admins can create a staff profile by inputting details such as first name, last name, contact information(email and phone number),specialization, availability slots and licence number.
 *The system processes the information and ensure´s the staff´s email and phone number are unique.
-*A unique staff ID(License Number) is generated upon profile creation.
+*A unique staff ID is generated upon profile creation.
 *The profile is stored securely and access is based on role-based permissions.